rossrobino/domco/apps/docs/src/server/content/tutorial.md

 ## Virtual Modules

+One challenging aspect of full-stack development and server-side rendering is managing the client files correctly during development and production.
+In development, you need to link directly to source files to benefit from features like TypeScript support and Hot Module Replacement (HMR).
+In production, the build process transforms each file and applies a hash to the filename for caching purposes.

-domco provides a doorway to the client via virtual modules.
-These allow you to not have to worry about getting the hashed filenames for client assets after the build is complete.
-You can easily serve a `+page` or include the tags for a `+script` in a response.
+domco takes care of these problems using [virtual modules](https://vitejs.dev/guide/api-plugin.html#virtual-modules-convention).
+You can easily serve a `+page` or include the tags for a `+script` in a response. domco ensures the correct assets are linked during development and in production.

 ### client:page

-You can import the transformed HTML of any `+page.html` from this module or one of it's sub-paths.
+You can import the transformed HTML of any `+page.html` from this module or one of it's sub-paths. domco calls Vite's [`transformIndexHtml`](https://vitejs.dev/guide/api-plugin.html#transformindexhtml) hook on the imported page and inlines it into your server build.

 ```ts {2,8}
 // returns transformed content of `src/client/+page.html`